 In the Senior School the program begins with Leadership Styles and moves to Life Skills and Leadership.
 This stage we call "Us to Them".

 Informal opportunities to develop these servant and community leadership qualities are found in the many and varied service activities that engage Barker students.
-These include;
+These include:

-Visitation to the Clarke Road Special School
+A partnership with the Clarke Road School

 Crossroads – Hong Kong

 Hampers for Hornsby

 Gardening for community needs in regions around Jindabyne, Gloucester, Dungog, Lithgow, Bathurst

 Through this program we are seeking to develop;